mikhailzayts/neovim_conf/README.md

 " add the plugin you want to use here. call plug#end()
 ```
+5) Type `:PlugStatus` in nvim for checking vim-plug

 ## Setting up LSP:
 1) Add `Plug 'neovim/nvim-lspconfig'` to the init.vim plugins list